Copyright © 2023 LOCALIIZ | All rights reserved

-Header image courtesy of Alexandre Chambon (via Unsplash)
+Header image courtesy of Sakaori (via Wikimedia Commons)

 A sprawling metropolis that seems to never stop running at full speed, Seoul can be quite overwhelming for first-time visitors, especially if you are on a budget.
 Truth is, when paired with an open mind, a closed wallet can get you far.
-There are a plethora of low cost and completely free sights and activities to suit all sorts of needs.
-Think of this itinerary as your blueprint for a priceless experience in Seoul—one that totals up to only just around KR₩9,200!
+There are a plethora of low-cost and completely free sights and activities to suit all sorts of needs.
+Think of this itinerary as your blueprint for a priceless experience in Seoul—one that starts from just around KR₩9,200!

 Once a village housing the elderly and poor that was set to be demolished, this neighbourhood has been revamped by the local government to become a spectacular open-air art space.
 Sitting at the foot of Mount Naksan, Ihwa Mural Village is one of the oldest living quarters in Seoul.
 It had undergone a major facelift in 2006, whereby 70 artists were invited to paint murals and establish installations all around.